 Study of a problem, topic or issue relevant to the interdisciplinary area of gender and women's studies at the intermediate level.
 Content varies.
 Course Information: May be repeated to a maximum of 12 hours.
 Students may register in more than one section per term.
 Prerequisite(s): Consent of the instructor or one course in gender and women's studies.

 GWS 406.
-Politics of Race, Gender and Class.
+Topics in Black Feminist & Queer Theory.
 3 or 4 hours.